 Capital velocity is one of the most important, yet least understood, drivers of return in short-term lending.
 It refers to how quickly we can lend out capital, get it back, and lend it out again.

 Our loans are typically written with a 9-month term.
 However, our borrowers are professional house flippers.
 Their goal is to buy a property, renovate it, and sell it as quickly as possible.
 The faster they sell, the faster they pay back our loan, and the more profit they make.
 This aligns our interests perfectly.
-When they pay a loan back early, our fund gets its capital back, plus all the interest owed for that period, and we get to keep the full origination fee we collected upfront.
+When they pay a loan back early, we get our capital back, plus all the interest owed for that period, and we get to keep the full origination fee we collected upfront.

 Let's run the numbers on a real-world example.
 Imagine we make a $130,000 loan with a 12% interest rate, 3 origination points, and a $700 doc fee.
 The term is 9 months.
 The upfront fees collected on Day 1 would be $4,600 (3 points, or $3,900, plus the $700 doc fee).